vibeus/vibe-website/content/blog/the-complete-guide-to-conducting-remote-stand-up-meetings/index.md

 tags: ["meetings", "stand-up", "huddle"]
 draft: false
 isfeatured: false
-summary: You already know how beneficial stand-up meetings can be for your team, but what if your team is distributed across multiple offices?
+summary: Need to run your first stand-up meeting?
+We're here to help with a quick guide to successful remote stand-up meetings.
-description: A quick guide to successful remote stand up meetings
+description: Need to run your first stand-up meeting?
+We're here to help with a quick guide to successful remote stand-up meetings.
 ---